- How is childhood leukemia treated?

 - Treatment of children with juvenile myelomonocytic leukemia (JMML)

 - Treatment of children with chronic myelogenous leukemia (CML)

 Clinical trials for childhood leukemia

-You may have had to make a lot of decisions since you've been told your child has leukemia.
+You may have had to make a lot of decisions since you’ve been told your child has leukemia.
 One of the most important decisions you will make is choosing which treatment is best for your child.
-You may have heard about clinical trials being done for this type of cancer.
+You might have heard about clinical trials being done leukemia.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

 Your child will have to meet certain requirements to take part in any clinical trial.
-If your infant or young child does qualify for a clinical trial, you will have to decide whether or not to enter (enroll) the child into it.
-Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents' consent is accepted.
+If your infant or young child does qualify for a clinical trial, it’s up to you whether or not to enter (enroll) the child into it.
+Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.